anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### My chosen problem

-**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato delivery-app users want their food to arrive within the promised time, but actual delivery runs 15+ minutes late for 117 of 176 orders placed in that window** — evidenced by QuickBites order data AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute promises as a tracked, recurring pattern, not a one-off.
+**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato users want their food to arrive within the estimated time, but actual delivery runs 15+ minutes late for 117 of 176 orders placed in that window** — evidenced by QuickBites order data AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute promises as a tracked, recurring pattern, not a one-off.

 ### Why this one?

 According to data and interviews, this problem is big because in the data, 117/176 orders are delayed, and it shows a rating drop.
-This problem is also confirmed by two Bangalore-based accounts (Rohan and Vikram).
+This problem is also confirmed by Rohan and Vikram.
 I picked it over Problem 2 (order churn) because it is affecting more total orders, and the ETA that needs to be solved; this also will solve a part of the churn problem.

 ### JTBD Statement